Navigate to the Azure Marketplace offering, and click the "Get it Now" button:

-TLS is required for the Elasticsearch Transport layer with the Security features available at the basic license tier in 6.8.0 and 7.1.0+, so if you are intending on using the basic license with Security for versions that support it, providing certificates as part of a Marketplace deployment will be easier than not doing so, and then needing to connect to each Elasticsearch node after deployment to configure TLS, when activating a basic license.
+TLS is required for the Elasticsearch Transport layer with the Security features available at the basic license tier, so if you are intending on using the basic license with Security, providing certificates as part of a Marketplace deployment will be easier than not doing so, and then needing to connect to each Elasticsearch node after deployment to configure TLS, when activating a basic license.

 elasticsearch-certutil command tool bundled with

-Elasticsearch can be used to simplify the creations of certificates for use with Transport Layer Security (TLS).
+Elasticsearch can be used to simplify the creation of certificates for use with TLS.